d-morrison/IntroStatActivities/_book/04-A06-EDA-two-quantitative-PartB.md

 ### Movies released in 2016

-We will revisit the movie data set collected on Movies released in 2016 [@imdb] to further explore the relationship between budget and revenue.
+We will continue to assess the movie data set collected on Movies released in 2016 [@imdb] to further explore the relationship between budget and revenue.
 Here is a reminder of the variables collected on these movies.

 | **Variable** 	| **Description** |
 |----	|-------------	|